Hyagoro/Advanced_lane_fine_finding/README.md

 I spent also a lot of time to think how to correct frames without enough information.
 I implemented a function to create an history of n previous polynomials in order to "predict" when the information was missing.

 My pipeline works correctly in favorable conditions, but when there is too much light, shadow or texture changes on the road, my pipeline fails.
 I think I must find better image transformations or improve the way I find the lanes on the road with this polynomial history I made.
+One way to improve my pipeline could be to implement a function to reduce noise using something like HDR to avoid fails when there is shadow or too much light on the image.